-The Aran Islands Hotel is some of the most popular Inis Mor accommodation on offer, and for good reason (it’s also one of our favourite hotels in Galway).
+The Aran Islands Hotel offers some of the most popular accommodations on Inis Mór, and for a good reason (it’s also one of our favourite hotels in Galway).

-The hotels has a restaurant and pub and pretty solid reviews (4.5/5 from 360 reviews on Google at the time of writing).
+The hotel has a restaurant and pub and pretty solid reviews (4.5/5 from 530+ reviews on Google at the time of writing).

 4. Ard Einne

-You’ll want to wake up early every day at Ard Einne to make the most of the stunning sunsets you’ll see from this 3-star family-run B&B.
+You’ll want to wake up early every day at Ard Einne to make the most of the stunning sunrises you’ll see from this 3-star family-run B&B.

-Located in the remote southeast of Inis Mor, it offers tranquility and unspoiled views, yet remains just 3 km from Kilronan.
-Mini bus services from the pier can bring you to the B&B, and you can even have your rental bikes dropped off here.
+Located in the remote southeast of Inis Mór, it offers tranquillity and unspoiled views and is just 3 km from Kilronan.
+Minibus services from the pier can bring you to the B&B, and you can even have your rental bikes dropped off here.

-Each private double room has an en-suite bathroom and a cosy double bed, and guests also have access to a snug lounge, complete with a fireplace.
+Each private double room has an en-suite bathroom and a cosy double bed.
+Guests also have access to a snug lounge, complete with a fireplace.
 Of course, the breakfast is amazing, and your hosts are happy to cater to various dietary needs.

 Now I haven’t stayed in these places yet, but all of them have excellent reviews, and all of them appear near the top of my list of places to stay on my next visit!